Odasoken/ResizedIcons/README.md

     * 2. Open your terminal in OS X, use the shell command 'chmod +x' to make the 'ics.sh' executable and execute it.

 ## More
-   * For customized needs, change the contents of  name_array or  size_array in  ics.sh
+   * For customized needs, change the contents of  name_array or  size_array in  ics.sh Or make the 'filename' consistent with your icon name